axibase/atsd-use-cases/research/data-flow-control/README.md

 The trade-off between these policies is clear: what is good for producers is bad for data integrity.
 Does that mean `BLOCK` policy is best everywhere?
 Not necessarily.
 There are situations where `DISCARD` makes for a reasonable design decision, including:

 * Value of delayed data is low.
 Consider real-time alerting or automated trading systems.
-By the time queued data makes it into a database, the data is of no use for real-time analytics because the metrics may have changed substantially since they observation.
+By the time queued data makes it into a database, the data is of no use for real-time analytics because the metrics potentially changed substantially since they observation.
-* Producers may fail if blocked.
+* Producers can fail if blocked.
 This applies to storage drivers where collection and transmission is done by the same thread.
 If the transmission code blocks, the storage driver either stops collecting data or buffered samples exhaust available memory.

 ## Queue Size